andresebr/kumodd/README.md

 ```
 ## Metadata

 One can change the metadata fields output by kumodd.
-They are specified by the tag,
+They are specified by the tag
-metadata, in config/config.yml shown above.
+'metadata' in config/config.yml shown above.
 The default metadata are:

-metadata		| Description
+Metadata		| Description
 ------:			| :-----------
-createdDate             | Created Time (UTC)
-modifiedDate            | Last Modified Time (UTC)
 title			| File name
 category		| one of: doc, xls, ppt, text, pdf, image, audio, video or other
-size			| size (bytes) of download if new or updated.
-Otherwise None.
-status			| current, updated, or error if downloading.
-Otherwise None.
+modTimeMatch		| 'match' if local and remote Last Modification times match, else MISMATCH.
+md5Match		| 'match' if local and remote MD5s match, else MISMATCH.
+sizeMatch		| 'match' if local and remote sizes match, else %local/remote.
 revisions               | Number of revisions
+ownerNames              | A list of owner user names
+fileSize		| Number of bytes in file
+modifiedDate            | Last Modified Time (UTC)
+createdDate             | Created Time (UTC)
 mimeType		| MIME file type
 path                    | File path in Google Drive
 id                      | Unique [Google Drive File ID](https://developers.google.com/drive/api/v3/about-files)
 lastModifyingUserName   | Last Modified by (user name)
-ownerNames              | Owner (user name)
 md5Checksum             | MD5 digest of remote file.
 None if file is a native Google Apps Document.
-md5local		| md5 of download if new or updated.
+md5Local		| md5 of download if new or updated.
 Otherwise None
 modifiedByMeDate        | Time Last Modified by Account Holder (UTC)
 lastViewedByMeDate      | Time Last Viewed by Account Holder (UTC)
 shared                  | Is shared (true/false)

-Shown below are a few of the metadata that are derived attributes, computed locally by
+Note that path, local_path, md5local, md5Match, localSize, sizeMatch, modTimeMatch and
-kumodd.
-The names are not found in the data retrieved from google drive, but rather
+revision are computed by Kmodd.
+These names are not found in the data retrieved from
-computed from the metadata retrieved from google drive.
+google drive, but rather computed from the metadata retrieved from Google Drive.

-metadata	| Description
-------:		| :-----------
-path		| a unix style path of remote file in google drive.
-local_path	| path of file in local file system
+md5Match is either 'match', 'MISMATCH' or 'n/a' for native Google Apps filest that do no
+report a fileSize.

+sizeMatch is either 'match', 'MISMATCH' or a percentge ratio of local/remove file size.

+modTimeMatch is either 'match', 'MISMATCH' or days HH:MM:SS of the remote - local Last
+Modified time.

-revisions	| number of revisions of file
+revision is the number of available revisions in Google drive.

-md5local	| md5 of download if new or updated.
-Otherwise None
-size		| size (bytes) of download if new or updated.
-Otherwise None.
-status		| current, updated, or error if downloading.
-Otherwise None.
+THe section "Metadata raw example" below shows additional metadata that are available
+via the Google Drive API.

 The metadata of each file is saved in YAML format under ./metadata.